 Use this to find out more about special offers.
 I only offer discounts on my patterns on release, so check this out when you see a new release.
 If these don’t appeal to you, stay tuned!
 More patterns are in the pipeline.
 Discounts only apply on my website.

 Did you know that any time a pattern is updated that pattern purchasers automatically get a new pattern?
 This can pay dividends later on — like for these re-released patterns!
 The patterns have been updated, put into my newest format, and re-tech-edited.

 - Granite Cowl in Powder River DK.
-A squishy cowl with horizontal ribs, and a single moebius round of eyelets, there is a slight difference in how the stitch pattern plays out.
+Horizontal ribs make for a squishy cowl, and with a single moebius round of eyelets, there is a slight difference in how the stitch pattern plays out.
 Knit this to see what that difference is.

 - Limestone Scarf in Powder River DK.
 A uniquely shaped, horizontally knitted, scarf with optional “leaves” (mitered squares) that give it additional movement and interest.
 I’ve updated the short rows to German short rows, and updated the charts.

-- I’ve silently made Taos accessible too!
+- Taos has been updated and is now accessible too!
 This is a re-release, so keep reading!
-I am planning another update in early 2019!
+I have another update for the fall!

-- Looking for the Ashland Collar, Shawlette, & Shawl pattern?
+- Intrigued by the Ashland Collar, Shawlette, & Shawl pattern?
 This too is a re-release, that netted a third size!

 - Looking for the link for Belon?
 There is now a second size, Narrow Belon, for those looking for a little less knitting, but the same great shape and stitch pattern.
 Instructions for beading the outside edge are included.

 I love techniques and so am always exploring ways to use them and make the descriptions of them better.
 Here’s the link to my techniques library.
 There is always a little lag between techniques being put out in patterns and them showing up online.
-I’ve been posting techniques on Thursdays on Instagram, so here’s the list in case you meant to look but didn’t!
+Here’s a list of some recent/favorites!

 - dec12 or decrease 12